 A major benefit of mindfulness is that it encourages you to pay attention to your thoughts, your actions and your body.
-For example, mindfulness can help people achieve and maintain a healthy weight.
-It’s common for people to watch TV in the evening and snack without really paying attention to how much they are eating.
+Studies have shown that mindfulness can help people achieve and maintain a healthy weight.
+For example, it’s common for people to watch TV in the evening and snack without really paying attention to how much they are eating.
 But with mindful eating, you eat when you’re hungry, focus on each bite, enjoy your food more and stop when you’re full.

 Mindfulness involves training our attention to stay in the present moment, rather than following our thoughts into the past or future.
-Neuroscientists have also shown that practicing mindfulness affects brain areas related to perception, body awareness, pain tolerance, emotion regulation, introspection, complex thinking, and sense of self.
-The same way we do certain exercises to strengthen our body’s muscles, with mindfulness we train the brain’s muscle—attention.
+The same way we do certain exercises to strengthen our body's muscles, with mindfulness we train the brain's muscle—attention.

 In a study of mindfulness-based stress reduction and high blood pressure, “those who learned mindfulness had significantly greater reductions in their systolic and diastolic blood pressure than those who learned progressive muscle relaxation, suggesting that mindfulness could help people at risk for heart disease by bringing blood pressure down.”